marcalpla/data-pipes/README.md

 # data-pipes

 **Light PHP application** to move data between different types of system through independent processes for each data pipe.
-A data pipe is **composed of an inbound channel and an outbound channel** and it's executed directly from a shell.
+A data pipe is **composed of an inbound channel and an outbound channel** and it's executed directly from the shell.
 You can use tools as for example cron to setup a periodically data pipe execution.

 ## Execution example